keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 How might supporting these capabilities cause complexity to appear in code?

 * When a program starts, it may read configuration from the environment, a database, or files.
 Configuration may also be a continuous process at runtime, which may affect the entire architecture of the program.
 * Database queries are surrounded by code that handles exceptions and recovers from errors.
 Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
-Rows returned by queries will have an unknown length, sort, and cardinality.
+* Rows returned by database queries will have an unknown length, sort, and cardinality, which imposes special handling when you want just one row returned.
 * API calls to external systems require async IO in order for programs to be performant.
 Async IO "infects" entire codebases requiring its capability.
 * External API calls can fail for any reason.
 Different types of failures may dictate aborting the associated operation or retrying it.
-As in database queries, exception handling may be deferred to the minefield.
+As in database queries, exception handling may not be encouraged and leave open the possibility of unexpected errors at runtime.
 * External input and API responses are validated and transformed into domain objects.
 Sometimes the responses returned are in an unexpected format, requiring meticulous validation logic and recovery from malformed responses.
 * Logging libraries are used to report errors and might require file system or network access.
 Logging may necessitate async IO itself so that the program remains performant.
 * Metrics libraries may be used and require network access, possibly also async IO.